 [ Join us at Interop Las Vegas for access to 125+ IT sessions and 300+ exhibiting companies.
 Register today! ]

 That said, I'm glad that the HiveManager interface is getting a do-over, which will be delivered free to Aerohive customers in the near future.
 Compared to Meraki, my current HiveManager is clunky in spots, odd in other spots, and sometimes makes me question my own capabilities as a network professional as I just don't get parts of it.
 The new version seems much easier to digest and use, which is important to a product line that will be marketed heavily to environments with limited IT staff.

 The Bonjour gateway functionality remains as part of Aerohive's product and service portfolio, along with VPN, routing and firewalling capabilities.
 The new SR-series switches can work like Meraki's MX-series security appliances or as dedicated Ethernet switches.

 Cisco's recent purchase of Meraki validates the cloud-managed unified networking paradigm.
 Aerohive's expansion into access switches keeps the pot bubbling as it brings cloud-managed networking closer to maturity.
-The trend toward unified, policy-based, seven-layer visibility on the LAN and WLAN is a great development for customers, and it provides options that many of us only dreamed of just a few years ago.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+The trend toward unified, policy-based, seven-layer visibility on the LAN and WLAN is a great development for customers, and it provides options that many of us only dreamed of just a few years ago.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio